Forms

 image.png

-3. At the dialog box, fill in the general information about your form:
+3. In the dialog box, fill in the general information about your form:

 a.
 Enter the form’s name